Santiago26009/OTF_Backend_Task/README.md

 If you want to test the server, you can go to Postman to check the endpoints.
 For a quick test, configure a GET request with `localhost:3000/api/v1/users/`.
 The output will be a json with every user in Developer_test_3 Hub Database.

+## Frontend Development

+Go to `https://github.com/Santiago26009/OTF_Frontend_Task` repository and use git clone to download the project.
+Look at the README file and follow the instructions to run the frontend.
+Notice that the backend needs to be running first so you can see the users and perform the CRUD actions.